-There are many types of systematized reviews, of which scoping reviews are only one option.
+While systematic reviews are well known, they may not be the best type of review for your research.
 Several tools are listed below to help you decide which type of review is best suited for your research.

 "Review Methodologies Decision Tree" by Cornell University Library is licensed under CC BY 4.0.

-There are a variety of different types of reviews that vary in terms of scope, comprehensiveness, time constraints, and types of studies included.
-You should choose one that matches the time you would like to spend on the review and the description which best matches your purpose.
+Although systematic reviews are one of the most well-known review types, there are a variety of different types of reviews that vary in terms of scope, comprehensiveness, time constraints, and types of studies included.

 |Type of Review||Description||Time to Complete||Search Strategy||Other Information|